 Conservationists estimate that one pangolin is poached from the wild every five minutes due to the huge demand from the African and Asian traditional medicine markets.

 Pangolin.Africa is a non-profit organisation dedicated to the survival of this species.
 The greatest obstacle we face in our conservation efforts is that many people don’t even know that pangolins exist, let alone realise the urgent need to protect them.
-So we're making a powerful film to tell the world about pangolins and the urgent need to protect them.
+So we've made a powerful film to tell the world about pangolins and the urgent need to protect them.

-Our goal is to release the film on Endangered Species Day in May 2019 and make it freely available as an open source documentary, accessible for viewing by millions of people around the world via online platforms, through educational establishments and at screenings supported by international conservation organisations.
+The film was released Endangered Species Day in May 2019 and our goal is to make it the most watched wildlife documentary ever.
+Therefore we've made it freely available as an open source documentary, accessible for viewing by millions of people around the world via YouTube, through educational establishments and at screenings supported by international conservation organisations everywhere.

 Next we’re launching an intensive educational campaign with a special 8-minute version of Eye of the Pangolin, and taking the film to rural primary schools in high poaching areas across the continent where poaching may be a livelihood for communities or traditional cultural practice.
 With your help, we can broaden the reach of our campaign to even more schools in Africa.